 How to save money while in college

-Cutting college costs isn’t all about where you attend school, but more so about how wisely you spend your money while you’re there.
+Cutting college costs isn’t all about tuition or where you attend school, but more so about how wisely you spend your money while you’re there.

 Compare housing options